Zombie movies have a pretty elusive fan base. These "undead beings" were only known via folklore and voodoo stories.

 $5,924,421

-When Ashley Williams brings his girlfriend Linda to a remote cabin, they stumble upon a mysterious book and a chilling videotape.
+When Ashley Williams and his girlfriend Linda retreat to a secluded cabin, they unknowingly unleash unspeakable evil by discovering a mysterious book and an eerie tape recording.

 HorrorMysteryThriller